dunstall/go-raft-leader-election/README.md

-# go-raft
+# go-raft Leader Election
-Implementation of Raft consensus algorithm in Go
+Implementation of Raft consensus algorithm leader election in Go

 ## Building
 Build using [Bazel](https://bazel.build/).
 This builds all source files,